 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-How to send money internationally from Canada
+Cheapest ways to send money internationally

 Looking to send money internationally?
 Here’s what you need to know about ways to send money overseas, the importance of exchange rates and how to manage your costs.